-You need to determine if your NOC is one of the 32 listed as eligible.
+You need to determine if your occupation (NOC) is one of the 29 listed as eligible.
 Then select which BC PNP category would be the best fit for you.
-Please note that you must meet all program criteria at the time of registration.
+Please note that you must meet all program requirements at the time of registration, and if applicable, the time of application.